Title: Merchant Marine and Navy Seaman, Civil War

 Plot Location: Naval 2, Row 13, Grave 18

-Jim was the youngest child born to a free man of color named William Dunbar who died when Jim was about six years old.
-Jim’s mother was Abigail Forten Dunbar, the sister of an African American abolitionist and sailmaker, James Forten.
+Jim was born in Philadelphia, the fourth and youngest child of a free man of color named William Dunbar.
+Jim’s mother was Abigail Forten Dunbar, the sister of an African American abolitionist and sailmaker, James Forten, for whom Jim was named.
+William died when Jim was about six

 Trans-Atlantic shipping was being disrupted by British naval vessels, attempting to restrict U.S. trade with France.
 They boarded American merchant ships and hijacked crew members they claimed were British subjects.
 “Impressment,” as it was known, had been a recurring problem since Colonial times, so Congress passed an act in 1796 to protect American merchant seamen.

 Customs agents were required to issue Seamen’s Protection Certificates, which verified their identity and nationality.
-This was an especially critical document for Jim because it clearly includes the words “Born free.”
+Officially known as “Citizen Affidavits of U.S. Born Seamen,” this was an especially critical document for Jim because it clearly includes the words “Born free.”

-It could be said the U.S. Navy didn’t establish an impressive profile for itself until after the Civil War, being more interdependent with the Merchant Marine before that time.
+It could be said the U.S. Navy didn’t establish an impressive profile for itself until the Civil War began, being more interdependent with the Merchant Marine until then.
 Jim’s naval enlistment record in 1861 states he had 35 years prior experience.
-This probably means his Merchant Marine experience was being included.
+This is in line with other records showing he joined the Navy in 1826 after 16 years in the Merchant Marine.
+With his discharge 39 years later in 1865, he is in the running for the longest-serving African American in naval history, not counting his Merchant Marine experience.

 Support the Friends of Mount Moriah